justUmen/PopUpLearn/README.md

 Todo : Record all errors and success with dates to organize and try to guess what you know well, don't know, probably forgot, etc...

+Idea : Delay by 1 week / 2 weeks / 4 weeks / 8 weeks ...

+Stats : give an overall idea (visual) of how good you are with a specific .pul file

 # .pul files restrictions

 The format of each line is `question£answer`, £ is used to separate the two